TramEFX/ancillary_claude_bootstrap/README.md

 - MCP not configured before starting initialization
 - Path permissions issue
 - Bootstrap file not loaded in Project
+- Wrong Bootstrap version (using v1.x instead of v2.0.0)

 **Solutions:**
-1. Verify BOOTSTRAP.md is uploaded to Project knowledge
+1. Verify BOOTSTRAP_v2.0.0.md is uploaded to Project knowledge
 2. Ensure MCP filesystem access configured BEFORE starting initialization
 3. Check folder has write permissions
 4. Try creating a test file: "Use MCP to create a file called test.txt in my folder"